At the Unselds’ School, bracing for fall without ‘Mr. Wes’

 For years, the couple left home at 5:30 each morning.
 Unseld would drive, and Connie would often doze under a blanket in the back, and they would start the school day together.

 That all changed as Unseld’s health declined.
-He had had 13 knee operations, including multiple knee replacements, plus surgeries on his ankle, shoulder and hip.
+He had 13 knee operations, including multiple knee replacements, plus surgeries on his ankle, shoulder and hip.
 He spent his final couple of years in and out of rehabilitation centers.
 A diabetes diagnosis complicated everything.
 He walked with crutches and breathed with the aid of a trach tube and later a ventilator.
 He did it all quietly.

 “Just think about him playing with knee problems all those years and never wanting to make a big deal about,” said Kim, 47.
-“I think some people get a hangnail and need to put it out there.
+“Some people get a hangnail and need to put it out there.
 He’d break his nose for the third time and wouldn’t say a word.”

 Kim’s dad had always been there for her, especially after a horseback riding accident left her blind.
 She continued teaching and took on more responsibilities at the school.
 As his health declined, she wanted to be by his side as he had been by hers.